cpanato/cloudnative-bot/README.md

 This is the [@CloudNativeBot](https://twitter.com/CloudNativeBot) Twitter bot code :-)

-It uses [OpenFaas](https://github.com/openfaas/faas) to run the several slash commands and also uses the [OpenFaas Connector-SDK](https://github.com/openfaas/connector-sdk) to call the functions based on the trigger received from the Twitter stream.
+It uses [OpenFaas](https://github.com/openfaas/faas) to run the several slash commands and also uses the [OpenFaas Connector-SDK](https://github.com/openfaas/connector-sdk) and [Cron Connector](https://github.com/openfaas/cron-connector) to call the functions based on the trigger received from the Twitter stream.

 ## Available commands at Twitter